The Vienna Experience: Culture, History, Language

 - Be in good academic standing at your home institution.

-- It is expected that students selected to participate in the course will have completed at least the Elementary II level of College German.
+- It is expected that students selected to participate in the course will have completed at least the Introductory level, as well as one semester of Intermediate German.

-Students will be housed in the Milestone dormitory near the Webster University campus in an apartment-style single room with a bed, desk, kitchenette, private bathroom, closte, and shelf storage.
+Students will be housed in the Milestone dormitory near the Webster University campus in an apartment-style single room with a bed, desk, kitchenette, private bathroom, closst, and shelf storage.
+A kitchen starter set will be provided, so students can cook their own meals.
 There is also a safe, internet, onsite cleaning service, fitness room, study lounge, and a rooftop terrace.
-See the Milestone Student Apartments brochure for more information and for pricing.
+See the Milestone Student Apartments brochure for more information.

-PLEASE NOTE: Students will be responsible for their own airfare and for their meals, housing and personal expenses while in Austria.
+PLEASE NOTE: Students will be responsible for their own airfare and for meals and personal expenses while in Austria.

 Confirmation of Enrollment-Reservation Deposit: